katbytes/React-Clicky-Game/README.md

 ## How to install and Run
 01. git clone the repo
-02. Run npm install to get all dependencies
+02. cd into the react-clicky-game (pwd or ls to check yo self)
-03. cd into the react-clicky-game (pwd or ls to check yo self)
+03. Run yarn install to get all dependencies
 04. Run yarn start in bash
 05. Go to localhost:3000 in your web browser